-Today, you are going to learn about 18 spiders that live in Montana.
+Today, you will learn about the most common spiders that live in Montana.

 Wolf Spider Range Map